directed by Jean-Jacques Beineix

 Keep Case

-Comments NOTE: My DVD edition differs from other reviewers in the US.
+NOTE: My Canadian Lionsgate DVD edition differs from other reviewers in the US.
 MINE CATEGORICALLY HAS FRENCH ONLY MENUS AND NO ENGLISH (SUB or DUB) ON THE EXTRAS.
-We are investigating if I received some sort of 'Quebecois' edition, but why would they make two versions?
-Why take the trouble to create an edition by removing the English options?
+I obviously received some sort of 'Quebecois' edition but the exclusion of English options is ridiculous.

-As for the Lions Gate image - it has obvious manipulation (see zoomed-in edge enhancement capture below) and is cropped with the Anchor Bay having significantly more information on the right edge.
+On the image: As for the Lions Gate image - it has obvious manipulation (see zoomed-in edge enhancement capture below) and is cropped with the Anchor Bay having significantly more information on the right edge.
 The bitrate is appallingly low and it has lost detail in many sequences.
-The Anchor Bay shows a bit more noise but the colors are more true and overall we can dismiss this Lions Gate disc immediately for its extensive flaws.
+The Anchor Bay shows a bit more noise but the colors are far truer. the Lionsgate is also horizontally stretched (see below)!

 ON the ANCHOR BAY vs. the Fox/Lorber: This is a pretty easy choice - the newer Anchor Bay is much sharper, anamorphic, has better sound and better Extras.
-It appears the Fox is taken from a PAL source so will have "ghosting".
+The Fox is interlaced.
 I see a greenish tinge on the Anchor Bay, but that may be part of the film itself.
 The Anchor Bay has a little cropping, which I would guess is about 4% in anamorphizing the picture.
 It is quite negligible.
 I'll be buying the Anchor Bay myself next order as I quit enjoyed this film.

 - Gary W. Tooze